 Improve The Immune System

-Cashew nuts are rich in zinc, iron, copper, vitamins, antioxidants…. that help you improve your immune system.
+Cashew nut kernels are rich in zinc, iron, copper, vitamins, and antioxidants…. that help you improve your immune system.

 - Zinc is an immune-boosting compound that is vital for basic cell processes.
 Regular intake of zinc may provide you with the required amount of zinc and vitamins that ultimately enhance your immunity.